toto04/next-openapi-gen/README.md

 ## Features

 - **Automatic OpenAPI Generation**: Generate OpenAPI 3.0 documentation from your Next.js routes, automatically parsing TypeScript types for parameters, request bodies and responses.
 Field comments in TypeScript types are reflected as descriptions in the OpenAPI schema.
-- **Complex TypeScript Types**: Use complex TypeScript types, such as `nested objects`, `arrays`, `enums` and `unions` (mapped to anyOf in OpenAPI).
+- **Complex TypeScript Types**: Use complex TypeScript types, such as `nested objects`, `arrays`, `enums` and `unions` (mapped to anyOf).
 This enables a more comprehensive representation of data structures directly in the OpenAPI schema.
 - **JSDoc-Based Documentation**: Document API routes with optional JSDoc comments, including tags like `@openapi`, `@auth`, `@desc`, `@params`, `@body`, and `@response` to easily define route metadata.
 - **Multiple UI Interfaces**: Choose between `Swagger UI`, `Redoc`, `Stoplight Elements` or `RapiDoc` to visualize your API documentation.
 Customize the interface to fit your preferences.
 - **Real-time Documentation**: As your API evolves, regenerate the OpenAPI documentation with a single command, ensuring your documentation is always up to date.